carlosperate/rpi-os-custom-image/README.md

 ### Change default options

-Ideally the options should be selectable via command line arguments, but until that is implemented there are other way to change the defaults.
+Ideally the options should be selectable via command line arguments, but until that is implemented the defaults can be changed in the source code global variables.

 #### OS customisation options